DEDICATION: How to clean your rose-colored glasses.

 Here's a question: To what are you truly dedicated?

 My wife and I had dinner with friends last night.
 The husband half of our friends has recently decided to retire from a well-paying government job.
-Actually, he is retiring from a career -- a significant difference from retiring from a job.
+Actually, he is retiring from a CAREER -- a significant difference from retiring from a job.

-Late in life, within the comfortable confines of a good government job, this friend that I will call Mike has dedicated his life to an ideal: he is a life-long member of the United States military.
+Late in life, within the comfortable confines of a good government job, this friend that I will call Peter has dedicated his life to an ideal: he is a life-long member of the United States military.
 He and his family have dedicated their life to moving where they have been needed.
 They have sacrificed a stable life among a stable community.
 And, yes: over the years, they have dedicated every single day to the safety and security of our nation.

 I salute him and his family for what they have achieved.
 More importantly, I am in awe of their superlative resolve as they begin the process of shifting careers.
 They are confidently moving from yesteryear to tomorrow... with a faith and dedication that often falls far under the radar of most people.
 They are fully committed and dedicated to the "next step."